Kraballa/gamescript/readme.md

 # GScript scripting language
-'GScript' (gamescript) is a simplistic interpreted (for now) *statically* typed programming language.
+'GScript' (gamescript) is an interpreted (for now) *statically* typed programming language.
 It was created using the parser generator Antlr.
 I may potentially use it in future games which is why it's called 'gamescript'.
 The main purpose of this project is the study of programming language design and development.

 ## Features
 - 4 types: int, float, string, bool
 - functions, both native (defined inside gamescript), and external (callback to csharp)
 - scoped variables, name overloading and parameter overloading with a `global` keyword
 - nested functions, function scoping and overloading
+- statically typed variables

 ## Missing Features
 - no array types
-- dynamic typing by virtue of not storing type data. in the near future we'll have static typing.
+- typed function returns

 ## Code Examples
 For a lot of code check `testscript.txt`, it contains the entire test suite with which the language is validated.
 Here are some smaller code examples.

 ### Scoping Behavior
-To sum up the above, you can do this:

 ```
 function assert(bool ojb){
     if(!obj){